mapping-elections/site/_maps/meae.congressional.congress09.va.county.md

 :::

-Virginia elected one Federalist, nineteen Democratic-Republicans, and two Dissenting Republicans to the Ninth Congress.
+Virginia elected one Federalist, nineteen Democratic-Republicans, and two dissenting Republicans to the Ninth Congress.
+The dissenting Republicans were Tertium Quids (or just Quids), a coalition of Federalists and moderate Democratic-Republicans.
+The Quids were led by John Randolph of Roanoke, who won election from the Fifteenth District.

 Mapping this election is incomplete because of the lack of local returns in many areas.